Skip to main content

 Therapists prescribe individualized, corrective exercises

-During your session, your therapist will take you through some exercises to correct ineffective movement patterns they found during your evaluation.
-They may use different strategies to ensure correct form and optimized results from the exercises, such as a verbal cue or a light touch.
+During your session, your therapist will guide you through some exercises to correct ineffective movement patterns they found during your evaluation.
+They may use different strategies, such as a verbal cue or a light touch, to ensure correct form and optimized results from the exercises.
 Each therapist will also develop a plan of home exercises tailored to their patient’s goals to continue treatment outside of the sessions.

 Physical therapy works when there is trust combined with a personalized approach